 Production Safety Passport

-Your Production Safety Passport is the record of your health and safety training at all the places you have worked.
-It is a secure online record of the training you have successfully completed courses that have been recognised as part of the scheme.
+Your Production Safety Passport a certification of screen industry health and safety training.
+It is a secure online record of the training you have successfully completed.
 In order to get a Production Safety Passport, you need first to attend one of the Production Safety Passport courses.

 The following organisations are partners in the Production Safety Passport, mutually recognising each other's health and safety training, and working with ScreenSkills to ensure training courses are in line with National Occupational Standards:

 - 1st Option Safety Group

 - Remote Trauma